 I’m one of the lucky ones who always knew what she wanted to do when she grew up.
-From the time of dandelion crowns and those big red Dixon primary pencils, I knew I wanted to be a writer, and I’ve now been a professional writer and communicator for two decades.
+From the time of willow crowns and those big red Dixon primary pencils, I knew I wanted to be a writer, and I’ve now been a professional writer and communicator for two decades.
 Clients have flown me all over Europe, the U.S., and Canada to write for them.
 I’ve won industry awards across North America, and, here at home, I’ve been a Canadian Marketing Association judge.

 In recent years, my ghostwriting has been spoken to rooms of thousands.
 It’s been published under a bestselling author’s name.
 It’s been read by millions of app users.

 For me, written language is a meeting place.

 I am the daughter of a history teacher and a steel maven.
 I am a descendent of impoverished, illiterate French colonizers; Irish and Ukrainian refugees; and Menominee and Métis Nations.
 I come from settlers who deforested and first inhabitants who stewarded the forests.
 Where this complexity of relationship, this tangle of lineage makes most sense to me is in nature, and in writing.
 Where I find a sense of belonging are in land and language.

 Carrie Klassen is a gifted writer who crafts her sentences with beauty and aplomb.
 She’s an extraordinary listener, with deep, clear-eyed intuition.
 Perhaps most exceptionally, she has a secret, mystical power: she knows how to put the inexpressible into words.Sarah Selecky, author of Radiant Shimmering Light